-Learning how to live a healthy lifestyle can be a daunting task, even more so nowadays with the Coronavirus (COVID-19) pandemic afoot.
-For many humans, especially those in first world countries such as America, a broad spectrum of daily lifestyle choices abound, which can just as easily lead to vice and unhealth.
+Learning how to live a healthy lifestyle can be a daunting task.
+For many humans, especially those in first-world countries such as America, a broad spectrum of daily lifestyle choices abound, which can just as easily lead to vice, unnecessary stress, and unhealth.
 There are so many different options from which to choose when it comes to unhealthy and/or healthy diet, exercise, sleep, relationships, educational opportunities, careers, finances, political affiliations, hobbies, spiritual paths & religions, entertainment outlets, travel, etc.

 Day in and day out, how do you know what the best choices are to accurately ensure, as much as possible, that you are truly living a worthwhile, low-stress, healthy lifestyle for long-term viability?

-How to Live a Healthy Lifestyle – Physical, Mental, Emotional, & Spiritual Well-Being
+How to Live a Healthy Lifestyle – Genetic Scientific Body Type

-Being human starts with accurately understanding and identifying your physical body relative to the Body Type Science Theory (genetic scientific body type, The Four Body Types.
-Proper development of all vertebrae, muscle, muscle mass, posture (spinal/vertebra extension), and the like directly influences weight gain/loss (regular fat/white fat/yellow fat/excess fat/being overweight or obese), skinny fat (cellulite, thin fat, loose skin, saggy skin, crepey skin, normal weight obesity/paradox), metabolism, athletic ability, and health in general.
-Although genetics (DNA) play a direct and significant role in things, people in a Body Type One (BT1) are usually in more of a physical state of balance from day one.
+Being human starts with accurately identifying and understanding your physical body relative to the Body Type Science Theory (genetic scientific body type, The Four Body Types).
+Proper genetic development of all vertebrae (posture/spinal extension), muscle, muscle mass, and the like directly influences weight gain/loss (regular fat/white fat/yellow fat/excess fat/being overweight or obese), skinny fat (cellulite, thin fat, loose skin, saggy skin, crepey skin, normal weight obesity), metabolism, athletic ability, and health, in general, no less.
+Although, genetics (DNA) play a significant role in things, and people in a genetic scientific Standard Body Type One (BT1) are usually in more of a physical state of balance from day one.

 Physical unbalance becomes more noticeable and worrisome in a Body Type Two (BT2).
 The unbalance and concern increases even further in a Body Type Three (BT3), becoming most alarming in the weakest Body Type Four (BT4).
-Making healthy lifestyle choices in relation to your specific body type is vital to your well-being and ability to age gracefully in the long run.
+Making healthy lifestyle choices in relation to your specific genetic body type is vital to your well-being and ability to age gracefully in the long run.